 So, what’s the movie about?

 The newly engaged and very square couple Janet Weiss (Susan Sarandon) and Brad Majors (Barry Bostwick) are forced to stop at a strange mansion when their car gets a flat tire.
 Arriving just to use the phone, they discover a crazy party led by the transvestite Dr. Frank-N-Furter (Tim Curry).
 During a single night, the duo’s lives are forever changed by experiencing spontaneous musical numbers, sex, aliens, and the creation of life itself.
 It’s not always clear what’s happening, but their dull lives will never be the same.

 “Cult movie” is used way too often.
 What’s so unique about this movie that actually warrants this label?

-Obviously, Rocky Horror is well known for inspiring fanatics to dress up and attend special midnight screenings for many years.
-Considered apart from the overblown hype, it’s actually a fairly unique movie that brings a lot of energy to the big screen.
-The style is definitely early ‘70s, but it works as a cult film because it doesn’t feel manufactured to generate devoted fans.
+Rocky Horror is known for inspiring fanatics to dress up and attend special midnight screenings.
+Considered apart from the overblown hype, it’s actually a unique movie that brings a lot of energy to the big screen.
+The style is definitely early ‘70s, but it works as a cult film because it doesn’t feel manufactured to generate fans.
 In his first movie role, Curry makes Dr. Frank-N-Furter strangely believable in the signature role, and the supporting players bring the right level of clever nuttiness to their parts.
 It's not a groundbreaking effort, but there are fun moments that explain the attraction of devoted fans.
 I don't plan to attend a midnight screening anytime soon, bu I did enjoy the experience.